“Cyndi!” Everyone’s voice echoed into the wind.

 “Dong Dong,” A girl’s voice called out cheerfully, running toward a guy standing by the balcony.
 She laced her hand with his.
 “What are you thinking about?”

 He finally turned to face her.
 “Why are you jinxing us?
 We’re not supposed to see each other until tomorrow’s ceremony.”
-Though he was scolding her but there was this gentleness in his eyes.
+Though he was scolding her, there was this gentleness in his eyes.

 She hit his hand playfully.
-“You know I don’t believe in those silly stuffs.”
+“You know I don’t believe in that silly stuff.”